robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2023-01-11]

+- `Editor::param_values_changes()` is no longer called from the audio thread and thus no longer needs to be realtime safe.
+- A new `Editor::param_value_changed(id, normalized_value)` method has been
+  added.
+This is used to notify the plugin of changes to individual parameters.
+- A similar new `Editor::param_modulation_changed(id, modulation_offset)` is
+  used to inform the plugin of a parameter's new monophonic modulation offset.

 ## [2023-01-06]

 - The threads used for the `.schedule_gui()` and `.schedule_background()`